lelandbatey/configDebDev/helpFiles.md

 In the end, this is what the whole script looks like:

     #!/bin/bash

+    # NOTE: the "$1" in the line below this means "command line argument #1 is inserted here".
+If you're running these manually, replace the $1 with the name of your video file.
     ffmpeg -i $1 out%04d.png # Extracts each frame of the video as a single gif convert -delay 4 out*.png anim.gif # Combines all the frames into one very nicely animated gif. convert -layers Optimize anim.gif optimized_output.gif # Optimizes the gif using imagemagick